Rules for 2023

-Thank you for your interest in the 8th annual Fall Yarmouth Art Festival, Oct.
-19-22, 2016 at St. Bartholomew’s Episcopal Church in Yarmouth.
+Thank you for your interest in the 15th annual Yarmouth Art Festival, Oct.
+18-21, 2023 (with additional online show/sale Oct.
+21-Nov.4), sponsored by St. Bartholomew’s Episcopal Church in Yarmouth.

 Please read the following instructions and rules carefully before entering.

-After seven very successful years of the Yarmouth Art Festival, we can see some trends that might help you select pieces to submit.
-Generally, about 160 pieces have been selected for the show each year, of which about 50 typically are sold.
+After 14 very successful years of the Yarmouth Art Festival, we can see some trends that might help you select pieces to submit.
+Generally, about 160 pieces have been selected for the show each year, of which about 75 are sold.
 The average price of artwork sold each year has been fairly consistent at $250-350.

-Here is a list of the number of pieces sold in each price range at the 2016 event:
+For example, here is a list of the number of pieces sold in each price range at the 2022 event: